Waimea-Krclark/level-2-programming-assessment/docs/development.md

 Terminal GUI stopped working, not allowing the project to start, so I added more implementations to the build.gradle.kts file to resolve all the issues it was encountering
 ![gradleBuild1.png](screenshots/gradleBuild1.png)
 ![gradleBuild2.png](screenshots/gradleBuild2.png)

 ---

+## Date: 1/05/2025

+Added a Input of Q which allows the player to quit the program at any time, also added this to the tutorial on maze generation

+---